Nimaoth/Nev/docs/finders.md

 - `popup.selector`: General finder keybindings
 - `popup.selector.xyz`: Specific finder keybindings. `xyz` is an identifer that identifies a specific kind of finder (e.g. `git` for `choose-git-active-files`)

-When the preview is focused the following contexts are pushed instead.
+When the preview is focused the following contexts are pushed instead:
 - `editor.text`: The preview editor
 - `editor.selector.preview`: For overriding keybindings of the text editor while in a preview